-18 Month Sleep Regression: What Parents Need to Know
+18 Month Sleep Regression: What Causes It and What to Do?

 What are “sleep regressions?”

 Generally, when experts talk about sleep regressions, we’re talking about a situation where the quality and ease of a child’s sleep suddenly declines.
 Parents may see an increase in night wakings as well as nap and bedtime refusal.

 Sleep regressions tend to fall into two groups: those caused by internal factors (such as brain growth and development) and those caused by external factors (like a change in routine due to illness or travel).

 The sleep regressions caused by internal factors are the ones that get labeled by age and tend to strike fear into the hearts of new parents.
 Although “4 month,” “8 month” and “18 month” regressions are widely discussed as something all children experience, it’s important to note that these periods of rapid development don’t occur at the exact same age for all children and don’t always wreck havoc on young sleeper’s routines.

 Rather, there are age ranges (typically 15-18 months in this case) where we tend to see similar sleep issues arise.
 Again, this will impact some toddlers, but certainly not all.
 The degree to which this development does impact a child’s sleep will depend on the individual child’s routines and their parent’s response.

 In the 14 -18 month age group, we see children really start settling into toddlerhood.
 That means they’re beginning to test boundaries and seek independence.
 Instead of laying down and falling asleep at bedtime like they’ve been doing, they’re suddenly exploring ideas like, “Hmmm...what would happen if I just kept playing instead?
 Or maybe I’ll throw all of my pacifiers on the floor!
 Hey, I wonder if I can climb out of this crib.”